Watch Taking a Sledgehammer to Bottlenecks 🎥 as Ruth & Steph show how AI actually fixes margins.

 Where does AI bias come from?

 An algorithm is only as good as the data it is trained upon, and frequently the source of bias in AI is either biased data or biased sampling of data.
 An algorithm trained only to understand data associated with caucasian males will not make informed decisions about other ethnicities or genders.
-Some developers remove labels that can introduce bias, such as gender labels, only to find that the resulting algorithm has incorporated gender bias from a different variable, such as predominantly used words by subjects of a certain gender.
+Some developers remove labels - link no longer works that can introduce bias, such as gender labels, only to find that the resulting algorithm has incorporated gender bias from a different variable, such as predominantly used words - link no longer works by subjects of a certain gender.

 Why should you care about AI bias?